 Our hotel will have a pool and a tiny workout area.
-There is also a park on the other side of the Old City where people workout, and there are studios for yoga, mountains for climbing, and some people bike, run, and walk around the city and its environs.
+There is also a park on the other side of the Old City where people workout and do aerobics, and there are studios for yoga, clubs for dancing, mountains for climbing, and some people bike, run, and walk around the city and its environs.
 And our all-day trek will involve plenty of hiking.

 Should I get Thai baht before arriving in Thailand?

 That is not necessary and the exchange rate in America will be considerably worse.
 When you arrive at the airport in Thailand, you will easily be able to get baht from an ATM or bank kiosk, which is what I do.